October 16, 2020

 Yotam Ottolenghi

-A simple and gratifying dish that looks great and is very easy to make.
 Lay out on a flat serving dish and bring to the table.
-It doesn’t get much more Autumnal than this (and would be perfect at too!)
-Goes well with almost any main course.
+It doesn’t get much more Autumnal than this (and would be perfect at Christmas too!)
+A super addition to almost any main course.

 1 medium pumpkin, about 1.3kg